yowainwright/codependence/README.md

 - Authenticated lookups use `GITHUB_TOKEN` or `GH_TOKEN` when available.
 - For private GHCR packages, the action falls back to its workflow token and retries anonymously when GHCR rejects that token for a public package.

 > [!NOTE]
+> Helm support is experimental.

+The Helm provider checks `Chart.yaml` dependency entries and updates explicit object pins in `mode: "verbose"`.
+It ignores `appVersion`, local `file://` dependencies, templates, digest refs, and dependencies without a version.

+> [!NOTE]
 > Execution options such as `update`, `dryRun`, `format`, and `noCache` stay at the root.